-Corned beef is a beef brisket that has been salted and seasoned to preserve it.
+Corned beef is a beef brisket that has been salted and seasoned for preservation.
 In fact, the term “corned” comes from the very coarse salt used long ago in this process.
-In the Old English, corn referred to grain (American corn or maize was still unknown to Europe) about the size of the coarse salt used, hence, “corned” beef.
+In the Old English, "corn" referred to grain that was about the size of the coarse salt used — hence, “corned” beef.